Prehistoric Period in India, Paleolithic, Mesolithic, Neolithic Age

 Mesolithic Age in India

 Due to the favourable climate for agriculture (for the Neolithic Age), the Mesolithic Age in India lasted only for 10,000 years.
-Barring Northeast, these sites are found throughout India.
+Barring the Northeast, these sites are found throughout India.

 • Tilwara, Bagor, Ganeshwar in Rajasthan